 Step 2.
 Create a Vision Board

-Before you go crazy with your sketching pencil, it helps to prepare.
-In fact, when it comes to landscape design planning— proper preparation is key.
+Before you go crazy with your sketching pencil, it helps to be prepared.
+In fact, when it comes to landscape design planning — proper preparation is key.

 Maybe you’ve ripped out some pages from your favorite design catalog or you have a Pinterest board dedicated to your landscape ideas.
 Wherever these visuals are hiding, bring them front and center.

-Go out and buy construction paper or a cork board and start pinning your ideas, creating a collective force of all things landscaping.
+Go out and buy construction paper or a cork board and start pinning your ideas, creating a collective reference of all things landscaping.

 Step 3.
 Sketch a Few Variations

-Now that you have an idea where your current yard is and where you see it going, you can begin to doodle up your spunkiest ideas.
+Now that you have an idea of where your current yard is and where you see it going, you can begin to doodle up your wildest ideas.

 Scan and print off multiple versions of the grid you made in Step 1 or use tracing paper to make a few copies to draw on.

-The right landscape plan will likely not be born with one sketch, rather, it’ll evolve as you compare a few drafts and compile a balanced concept.
+The right landscape plan will likely not be born with one sketch, but rather, it will evolve as you compare several drafts and compile a balanced concept.

 Also, don’t overlook practical details like your irrigation system or where you’re plugging in lights, pumps, etc, or the amount of maintenance your vision would require.